 An involuntary out-of-body experience or a near-death experience should be treated in the same way as a dream in the life of a Christian—an unexplained phenomenon that may make a good story, but does not give us truth.
 The only place we find absolute truth is in the Word of God.
 All other sources are merely subjective human accounts or interpretations based on what we can discover with our finite minds.

 A voluntary out-of-body experience, or an “astral projection,” is spiritually dangerous.
 A person practicing astral projection or trying to achieve an out-of-body experience in order to connect with the spirit world is practicing the occult.
 There are two forms of this.
 The first is called the “phasing” model, in which the person tries to find new spiritual truth by accessing a part of the mind that is “shut off” during everyday life.
 This practice is connected to Buddhism or postmodernism and the belief that enlightenment is achieved by looking within oneself.
-The other form, called the “mystical” model, involves the person trying to exit the body entirely, with his or her spirit traveling to mystical plane unconnected to the physical world.
+The other form, called the “mystical” model, involves the person trying to exit the body entirely, with his or her spirit traveling to a mystical plane unconnected to the physical world.